samply/lens_beacon_service/README.md

 - Decorate measure reports with site name and URL.
 - Serialize to JSON string.

-The class de.samply.lens_beacon_service.query.Query is responsible for runninq a query at a single endpoint at a single Beacon site.
+The class de.samply.lens_beacon_service.query.Query is responsible for runninq a query on a single endpoint at a single Beacon site.

 ### Beacon